patrickbucher/daily-haskell/diary.md

 I managed to write a function that applies the changes to a grid given a set of coordinates.
 Now I just need to figure out the coordinates, which I'll do later or maybe tomorrow (little time today).

+Later on, I worked on a function `affectedCoordinates`.
+I figured out a tail-recursive logic using an accumulator.
+This is not for the sake of tail recursion, but to distinguish two cases: How to deal with a particular field value depends on if there was already an affected field found.

 # Day 29 (Fr, 2025-09-05)

 I continued working on my Reversi implementation.
 I managed to validate moves, which wasn't too hard.